-Favored by extraordinary circumstances, a great personal capacity for hard work, an unbridled cupidity, and a profound contempt for human life and freedom, his pontificate was enabled to weather the storms of international politics, and emerge in Italy, in Europe and elsewhere, with a degree of power, that, a few years before, it would have been foolhardy to expect.
+Favored by extraordinary circumstances, a great personal capacity for hard work, an unbridled cupidity, and a profound contempt for human life and freedom, his pontificate was enabled to weather the storms of international politics, and LATE BULLETIN.
+Seattle, Wash.
+"A small committee in Spokane is working on the missile base project along the lines of Cheyenne."
+Irving Hogenauer, 310 E. 170th St., Seattle 35, Wash.